PX4/PX4-user_guide/en/config_mc/racer_setup.md

 This is the filtering pipeline for the controllers in PX4:
 - On-chip DLPF for the gyro sensor.
   The cutoff frequency is set to 98Hz and it is sampled at 1kHz.
 - Low-pass filter on the gyro sensor data.
   It can be configured with the [IMU_GYRO_CUTOFF](../advanced_config/parameter_reference.md#IMU_GYRO_CUTOFF) parameter.
-- Low-pass filter on the D-term.
+- A separate low-pass filter on the D-term.
   The D-term is most susceptible to noise while slightly increased latency does not negatively affect performance.
-  For this reason the D-term has an additional low-pass filter, configurable via [IMU_DGYRO_CUTOFF](../advanced_config/parameter_reference.md#IMU_DGYRO_CUTOFF).
+  For this reason the D-term has a separately-configurable low-pass filter, [IMU_DGYRO_CUTOFF](../advanced_config/parameter_reference.md#IMU_DGYRO_CUTOFF).
 - A slewrate filter on the motor outputs ([MOT_SLEW_MAX](../advanced_config/parameter_reference.md#MOT_SLEW_MAX)).
   Generally not used.